michaeluno/amazon-auto-links/readme.txt

 [youtube https://www.youtube.com/watch?v=mpDCcp4KBZg]

 = Supports All Amazon Associates Locales =
-Includes Germany, Japan, Italy, Spain, United Kingdom, United States, Canada, France, Australia, India, Mexico, Turkey, United Arab Emirates and Brazil.
-China and Singapore are supported for the category unit type.
+Includes Germany, Japan, Italy, Spain, United Kingdom, United States, Canada, France, Australia, India, Mexico, Turkey, United Arab Emirates, Brazil and Singapore.
+China is supported for the category unit type.

 = Works without JavaScript =
 Some visitors turn off JavaScript in their browsers for security reasons and most ads including Google Adsense will not show up to them.
 But this one works!